 Monte Vista Retreat Centre: A beautiful, relaxing location overlooking Nai Wok Beach and the ocean, the Monte Vista Retreat Centre is a place where you can truly relax and forget about the rest of the world.
 They offer week and month-long programs aimed at transforming people’s lives with a mix of yoga, breath work, meditation, counseling, detox, weight loss, massage therapy and other forms of holistic therapy.

-It’s Yoga Thailand: It’s Yoga Thailand: Offers Ashtanga Vinyasa Yoga Teacher Training, ‘Rocket Yoga’ Training (uplifting yoga sequences featuring many arms balance, inversions and pilate) and Yoga Retreats.
-It’s Yoga Thailand, founded in 1989 has locations all over Thailand, many of the programs and retreats taking place on the beautiful beaches of Koh Samui and Koh Phangan, South Thailand.
+All Yoga Thailand: All Yoga Thailand: Offers Ashtanga Vinyasa Yoga Teacher Training, ‘Rocket Yoga’ Training (uplifting yoga sequences featuring many arms balance, inversions and pilate) and Yoga Retreats.
+All Yoga Thailand, founded in 1989 has locations all over Thailand, many of the programs and retreats taking place on the beautiful beaches of Koh Samui and Koh Phangan, South Thailand.
 Retreats and yoga teacher training take place throughout the year and you can book online through their website!

 Rocket Yoga Training on beautiful Koh Phangan with ‘It’s Yoga Thailand’

 An upcoming Yoga Scene in Luang Prabang, Laos: